HarmseJ/HarmseJ/README.md

 - 🌱 I’m constantly learning new technologies and frameworks to stay up to date in the world of web development and data science.
 - 👯 I’m open to collaborating on interesting and challenging projects.
 - 📫 How to reach me: You can email me at [juanharmse1@gmail.com](mailto:juanharmse1@gmail.com).
-- ⚡ Fun fact: I once built a full-fledged **nuclear reactor simulation game** in React!
+- ⚡ Fun fact: I once built a full-fledged **nuclear reactor simulation game** in React TypeScript!

 ## 🧑‍💻 Coding Skills